JoeyStanley/real/cv.md

 ## Professional Service

+Co-Editor (with Conni Covington) of the [*UGA Working Papers in Linguistics*](http://www.linguistics.uga.edu/working-papers-vol-4-2018), Volume 4.
+2019.

+Member of the conference committee for the [6th Linguistics Conference at UGA (LCUGA6)](http://www.linguistics.uga.edu/lcuga-6).
+Social media subcommittee and webmaster.

 UGA Linguistics Graduate Student Representative.
 2018--2019.

 Member of the conference committee for the [5th Linguistics Conference at UGA (LCUGA5)](http://www.linguistics.uga.edu/lcuga-5).
 Abstract reviewer and member of the social media subcommittee.
-2018.

-Co-Editor (with Conni Covington) of the [*UGA Working Papers in Linguistics*](http://www.linguistics.uga.edu/working-papers-vol-4-2018), Volume 4.
 2018.

 Web developer for the Linguistics Society at UGA.
 2018--.